-The Pennsylvania courts have been very clear that the concept of the disclosure applies only to things that can be repaired and have a fixed cost associated with the problem.
+The Pennsylvania courts have been clear that the concept of the disclosure applies only to things that can be repaired and have a fixed cost associated with the problem.
 But what if the house had something bad happen in it?
 For instance, what if the previous owner died of natural causes in the bedroom?
 Or a murder/suicide or a rape occurred in the house?
-Is this type of psychological damage something that Pennsylvania sellers are expected to disclose to buyers?
+Is this type of psychological damage or "stigmatization" something Pennsylvania sellers are expected to disclose to buyers?

 The Pennsylvania Superior Court found (in a case called Milliken v.
 Jacono, 2012 PA Super 284), that sellers do not have to disclose this type of information to buyers.
 The house at issue had been the site of a murder/suicide, which the sellers had purchased from the deceased owners' estate.
 Despite court decisions in other states holding that psychological damage did need to be disclosed, the Pennsylvania court came to the opposite conclusion.
 So, in Pennsylvania, the law continues to require sellers to disclose only identifiable damage.

 Another example of what is not included: what the neighbors are like.
-Even though the presence and activities of neighbors can have a significant impact on your use of your property, the fact that the neighbors are, for example loud, prone to holding frequent parties, or are actually part of a group home for mentally challenged adults, would not be things that sellers must disclose.
+Even though the presence and activities of neighbors can have a significant impact on someone's use of your property, the fact that the neighbors are, for example loud, prone to holding frequent parties, or are actually part of a group home for mentally challenged adults, would not be things that sellers must disclose.

 So, if you are a seller who has professional expertise in a related area, you will be held to a higher standard of disclosure than a home seller who has no experience in a related field—that is, you won't readily be able to claim that you didn't notice a problem that anyone with your background should have noticed, even if a layperson wouldn't have.
 This also benefits the nurses and graphic artists of the world, because without relevant professional expertise, they are limited to disclosing only those things that they actually know about.

 For example, let's say Tony and Carmela sell their three-bedroom, two-story house so they can move to the suburbs.
-Months after the sale, they find out the new owner is experiencing water problems in the basement.
+Months after the sale closes, they find out the new owner is experiencing water problems in the basement.
 The couple rarely went to the basement when they lived in the house and had no knowledge that problems were, in fact, developing down there.
 They would not be liable to the new owner for failing to mention water problems on their disclosure form.
 It would be the same story if a minor leak had once developed in the slab, but they'd had this portion replaced and believed that the problem had been completely corrected.
-But Tony and Carmela might, arguably, be found responsible if their neighbor had once said, "Hey, did you notice you can see boxes floating around at window level in your basement" and the couple had failed to look into the matter.
+But Tony and Carmela might, arguably, be found responsible if their neighbor had once said, "Hey, did you notice you can see boxes floating around at window level in your basement" and the couple failed to look into the matter.